nikitavoloboev/data/programming-languages/rust/rust-libraries/rust-libraries.md

 - [serde-big-array](https://github.com/est31/serde-big-array) - Big array helper for serde.
 - [Prop](https://github.com/advancedresearch/prop) - Propositional logic with types in Rust.
 - [ispc-rs](https://github.com/Twinklebear/ispc-rs) - Rust library for build scripts to compile ISPC code into a Rust library.
+- [rustscript](https://github.com/faern/rustscript) - Use Rust as a scripting language.
+- [ena](https://github.com/rust-lang/ena) - Implementation of union-find in Rust; extracted from (and used by) rustc.

 ## Cargo Plugins